KiwiFlavoredApollo/cobblemon-trainer-battle/docs/trainerpreset.md

 If set, the trainer entity spawns with specified texture.
 You can also use textures provided by other mods and resource packs.

+## `is_spawn_allowed`

+Replaces `is_spawning_allowed`.
+For the time being, `is_spawning_allowed` works.
+However, it is recommended to migrate to `is_spawn_allowed`.

 ## Required Conditions

-Any Pokémon in the party should satisfy required conditions.
-For example, if all Pokémon does not have required label, the trainer will refuse to battle.
+At least one Pokémon in the party should satisfy required conditions.
+For example, if all Pokémon does not have required type, the trainer will refuse to battle.

 ## Forbidden Conditions

-Each Pokémon in the party should satisfy forbidden conditions.
+All Pokémon in the party should satisfy forbidden conditions.
 For example, if any Pokémon have forbidden held item, the trainer will refuse to battle.

 ## Allowed Conditions

-Each Pokémon in the party should satisfy allowed conditions.
-For example, if any Pokémon have allowed
+All Pokémon in the party should satisfy allowed conditions.
+For example, if any Pokémon have moves other than those that are allowed, the trainer will refuse to battle.

 ## Pokémon Type Condition